sandboxie-plus/sandboxie-docs/Content/GettingStartedPartSix.md

-On the other hand, you should not expect to lose _every_ measure of inter-operability between programs.
+On the other hand, you should not expect to lose _every_ measure of interoperability between programs.
 For example, you may use a dictionary software which should react to keystrokes or mouse-clicks to display information in a pop up window.
 Sandboxie may or may not interfere with this, depending on how the dictionary software is designed.
 When things do not work as expected, please report it on the Sandboxie forum and ask for a solution.

 * * *